 Peter is an independent communications consultant with over 40 years of experience in both the public and private sectors.
 He has worked for the Irish Government in both civil service departments and semi-state bodies and is an experienced mentor to several executives in charities and social enterprises.

 Of joining our board Peter said,

 “I am excited by the great track record of Cancer Fund for Children and its ambition to become a truly Island of Ireland charity.
 I hope to bring my experience and insights of the stakeholder landscape in Ireland and overseas to help the charity achieve its immediate aim of building a Daisy Lodge in the West of Ireland.”

-Lisa is a former solicitor who trained and worked at Matheson, one of Ireland’s leading law practices in the commercial litigation department.
+Lisa is a solicitor who trained and worked at Matheson, one of Ireland’s leading law practices in the commercial litigation department.
 She later became a partner in BLM, the UK and Ireland’s largest insurance risk law firm.
+Lisa returned home to the West of Ireland to work with McDarby & Co Solicitors.
 A Cong native, Lisa now works in her family’s tourism business, which is where the site of our new Daisy Lodge will be located.